hakavlad/nohang/README.md

 ## What is the problem?

 OOM killer doesn't prevent OOM conditions.
-And OOM conditions may cause [freezes](https://en.wikipedia.org/wiki/Hang_(computing)), [livelocks](https://en.wikipedia.org/wiki/Deadlock#Livelock), loss disk cache and killing multiple processes.
+And OOM conditions may cause [freezes](https://en.wikipedia.org/wiki/Hang_(computing)), [livelocks](https://en.wikipedia.org/wiki/Deadlock#Livelock), drop caches and killing multiple processes.

 Here are the statements of some users: